Sonder Youth provides mental health support for young people aged 12 - 15.

 How it works

-Step 1: Enquiry
+Step 1: Reach Out

-Step 3: Support
+Step 4: Support

 Short term support offering goal focused, strengths based sessions tailored to the young person.